-Following a one-quarter suspension, a student may enroll following procedures outlined in the College's "Enrollment Procedure Following Academic Suspension" (See this page).
+Following a one-quarter suspension, a student may enroll following procedures outlined in the College's "Re-enrollment Procedures Following Academic Suspension" section (see next page).

 A student re-admitted after one quarter of academic suspension re-enters the College on academic probation.
 If he or she fails to attain a quarterly grade point average of 2.00 or higher at the end of the first quarter in which he or she is enrolled in 6 or more credits after the 10th instructional day, the re-admitted student is suspended for three (3) consecutive quarters.